websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 In the Content Audit Tool interface you can find:

 - Chart legend (1)
-- *X*-axis Categories for the first global Vocabulary (2)
+- *X*-axis Categories for the first Vocabulary (2)
-- *Y*-axis Categories for the second global Vocabulary (3)
+- *Y*-axis Categories for the second Vocabulary (3)
 - Bar chart (4)

 ![Overview of the Content Performance user interface](./content-dashboard-interface/images/04.png)

 ### Customizing the Vocabularies and Categories in the Content Audit Tool

-By default, the bar chart shows the total number of assets for each Category in the selected global Vocabularies, but you can filter this information in different ways:
+By default, the bar chart shows the total number of assets for each Category in the selected Vocabularies, but you can filter this information in different ways:

 - Use the [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
 - Filter categories in the chart by checking or unchecking the Category name in the chart legend.
 - Click one of the bars to zoom-in on a specific Category's results.
-- Change the Vocabularies.
+- Change which Vocabularies are displayed in the graph.

-To change the Vocabularies:
+To change these Vocabularies:

 1. Click the *Configure Chart* icon (![gear icon](../../images/icon-settings.png)) in the Content Audit area.
 1. In the dual listbox, click the Vocabulary in the *Available* or *In Use* lists and click the selection buttons (![Angle Left](../../images/icon-angle-left.png) ![Angle right](../../images/icon-angle-right.png)) to add or remove the Vocabularies you want to show.